 Benjamin Rotch was a merchant and founder of the New Bedford Cordage Company.
 He also was an accomplished landscape artist.

-He died in August of 1882.
-After his death, his children (who included architect Arthur Rotch) established and endowed the Rotch Travelling Fellowship of the Boston Society of Architects, which provided grants to young architects, enabling them to travel in Europe and further their knowledge of the field.
+Benjamin Rotch died in August of 1882.
+After his death, his children established and endowed the Rotch Travelling Fellowship of the Boston Society of Architects to provide grants to young architects, enabling them to travel in Europe and further their knowledge of the field.

 On November 27, 1894, 3 Commonwealth was purchased from the Rotch family by Louisa (Norton) Bullard, the wife of William Story Bullard.
 They previously had lived at 5 Mt.
 Vernon.
 They also maintained a home, Highgate Manor, in Stockbridge, which they had purchased in 1857.